eriksjaastad/indulge/README.md

 ```
 MONGOLAB_URI
 ```

-for your database connection variable.
+For your database connection variable.
 If you want to see what that is...
 ```
 heroku config | grep MONGOLAB_URI
 ```